Education (ED) (EDUC)

 This course presents current strategies for classroom and behavior management including classroom procedures and expectations, organization of materials, and classroom space for optimum learner benefit.
 An emphasis will be placed on the high-leverage instructional practice, developing meaningful relationships.
 University students will engage in strategies that support equity for diverse and marginalized students and large diverse classrooms.
 Basic federal and state laws for all teachers, including teachers of students with disabilities (dyslexia, emotional/behavior disorders, autism), English as a Second Language (ESL) and other at-risk students will also be presented.
 This course will require university students to learn and practice strategies and techniques through authentic and interactive field experiences.
 Prerequisite: Admitted to the Teacher Preparation Program.

 ED 402.
-Introduction to Fine Arts, Health, and PE in the Elementary Setting.
+Physical Education, Health, and Music Methods for Elementary Educators.
 3 Hours.

 ED 403.
 Curriculum for Teaching Young Children.
 3 Hours.